openeduhub/oeh-search-elasticsearch-relay/README.md

 -------- | ----------- | -------------------
-PORT | HTTP Port on which to expose this service | 3000 (80 in Docker) URL | Root URL where this service will be accessible from the Internet | http://localhost:3000 ELASTICSEARCH_URL | Root URL where this service can reach the ElasticSearch server | http://localhost:9200 ELASTICSEARCH_INDEX | ElasticSearch index to query | search_idx EDUSHARING_URL | Root URL where the corresponding Edu-Sharing instance can be reached from the Internet | http://localhost/edu-sharing
+PORT | HTTP Port on which to expose this service | 3000 (80 in Docker) URL | Root URL where this service will be accessible from the Internet | http://localhost:3000 FRONTEND_URL | Root URL where the OEH frontend will be accessible from the Internet | http://localhost:4200 ELASTICSEARCH_URL | Root URL where this service can reach the ElasticSearch server | http://localhost:9200 ELASTICSEARCH_INDEX | ElasticSearch index to query | search_idx EDUSHARING_URL | Root URL where the corresponding Edu-Sharing instance can be reached from the Internet | http://localhost/edu-sharing